 New to DraftKings?
 Scared of feeling like a small fish in a big pond?
 Well reserve your spot in the 25 Team Razzball Exclusive League set to run Monday June 27th to wet your DK whistle.
 Just remember to sign up through us before you do.
-It’s how we know you care!Please, blog, may I have some more?
+It’s how we know you care!
+If you still feel helpless and lonely, be sure to subscribe to the DFSBot for your daily baseball plays.Please, blog, may I have some more?

 I have a serious question (not that serious).
 Why does ESPN have a separate section to “Manage DL”apart from setting rosters?
 It should work the same way as putting a guy on the bench, like Yahoo does.
 Or just have no DL spots and larger rosters, like ottoneu.
 ESPN works the same way on the app too, like why couldn’t they fix that for the app?
 I don’t often go on the website for my ESPN leagues; really I don’t find it a good setup, and it’s never improved.
 Yahoo I’ll look at a little more often because it’s easier to search for free agents.
 Both sites are way better when looking at trades as there is a lot more information and Yahoo even has their feature about how it changes your future projections.
 Also you can decline a trade and counter on the website, which you can’t do on the apps.